cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * Not everyone will have the luxury of starting their development activities from scratch.
 Therefore, the cost of migrating existing applications to one of the cloud native models needs to be carefully considered.
 While a lift-and-shift model to containers may seem the cheapest, it may not be the most cost effective in the long run.
 Likewise, the on-demand model of serverless is very attractive from a cost perspective, but the development effort needed to split a monolithic application into functions could be daunting.

 * How much will integration with dependent services cost?
-Serverless compute may appear the most economical at first, but it may require more expensive third party service costs, or autoscale very quickly which may result in greater usage fees.
+Serverless compute may appear the most economical at first, but it may require more expensive third-party service costs, or auto scale very quickly which may result in greater usage fees.

 * Which features/services do the platforms offer for free?
 Am I willing to buy into a vendor’s ecosystem at the potential cost of portability?